-Earlier on our blog we featured the four keys to a great presentation.
+Earlier on our blog, we featured the four keys to a great presentation.
 These four elements are Content, Design, Structure and Delivery.
 Today we’re going to highlight the important aspects of the delivery and ultimately how to make a presentation great.

 We have been building and delivering presentations at CustomShow for over a decade and at Sales Graphics for 40 years before that, so we’ve seen our share of presentations.
 Over the years it’s become clear what works – and what doesn’t.
 So here are several keys of delivery that we have observed over the years.

 - delivery – both by the presenter and by the presentation technology they use.
 Whether presenting in a boardroom, off an iPad, over the Web or as a print-out, the right delivery can make all the difference between a great presentation, a missed opportunity or a presentation disaster.
 All the other elements don’t matter if the delivery just doesn’t work.

 - PowerPoint used to be the only option – whether you were handing out print-outs, presenting on a projector or emailing someone a follow-up that’s what you would use.
 Today there is an explosion of presentation tools targeted to specific audiences and platforms.
-In face, we compiled a list of 24 PowerPoint alternatives.
+In fact, we compiled a list of 24 PowerPoint alternatives.
 Which one is right for you depends on your content, your design and your audience.
-For businesses that rely on presentations to close business, we think it’s important find a platform that supports both a wide range of content and design options as well as wide range of structure and delivery options. iPad-only presentation apps are great for that particular audience but can’t be repurposed or extended to other situations.
+For businesses that rely on presentations to close business, we think it’s important to find a platform that supports both a wide range of content and design options as well as a wide range of structure and delivery options. iPad-only presentation apps are great for that particular audience but can’t be repurposed or extended to other situations.
 The same goes for desktop software that requires a laptop and can’t be collaborative or shared over the Web.

-In closing, understanding how you need to deliver your presentations across your organization and then choosing a platform that supports those delivery options can be the difference between just an assortment of documents, data and design versus library of GREAT presentations.
+In closing, understanding how you need to deliver your presentations across your organization and then choosing a platform that supports those delivery options can be the difference between just an assortment of documents, data and design versus a library of GREAT presentations.

-With every good presentation is a good presentation builder that fit the intricacies and identity of your organization.
+Every good presentation is a good presentation builder that fit the intricacies and identity of your organization.
 At CustomShow, we believe our presentation software can do just that.
-View the power of CustomShow in the video below: